hazadus/node-messenger/README.md

   - [Next.js](https://nextjs.org)
   - [NextAuth.js](https://next-auth.js.org): Authentication for Next.js
   - [Chakra UI](https://chakra-ui.com/): Chakra UI is a simple, modular and accessible component library that gives you the building blocks you need to build your React applications.
+  - [Apollo Client](https://www.apollographql.com/docs/react/get-started): Apollo Client is a comprehensive state management library for JavaScript that enables you to manage both local and remote data with GraphQL.
+Use it to fetch, cache, and modify application data, all while automatically updating your UI.

 ## App Setup in Dev Environment